itsermo/teensy_loader_cli/README.md

 ### macOS IOKit Method (easier if you already have XCode & CMake installed)

-You must first install XCode and/or XCode Command Line Tools.
-CMake and use the GUI to configure and build the project, or make sure cmake is in your path and run commands from terminal:
+You must first install XCode and/or XCode Command Line Tools & CMake.
+You can use the CMake GUI to configure and build the project, or run commands from terminal (make sure `cmake` command is in your path):

 1. Open Terminal and in the teensy_loader_cli folder run the command